| Jazz

 exists on this earth.
 In fact, in its present form, it can be totally

 mistaken for something other than the standard American blues/bebop variety.
+Thankfully, Jazz India had finally decided that

 Indian Musicians needed a Jazz Yatra all to themselves and what was presented